cefb004/microstack-v1-monolith/README.md

 ## 📌 Status

 This project is work in progress and meant for study and experimentation.
-Future iterations may expand microservices, add new data pipelines, and improve analytics capabilities.
+Future iterations may expand microservices.